 Open different accounts for different purposes: long-term savings, high-yield checking accounts, and investment accounts.
 If your teenager has a job, he or she can even open an IRA and start saving for retirement.

 Some parents like to help their older children start establishing credit.
 In order to do this, you can co-sign on a car loan or help your child get a credit card.
 But there are some things to remember in such cases:

 - Have kids make their own payments.
-You may help your child get a loan or credit card, but before you do, make sure he or she knows that he or she will be responsible for their own payments.
-Talk to them about making choices they can afford and impress upon them the fact that regular payments must be made.
-My parents made it clear to me that if they ended up making the car payments, I would no longer be driving the car.
+You may help your child get a loan or credit card, but before you do, make sure your child knows he or she will be responsible for making the payment.
+Talk to them about making choices they can afford, and impress upon them the fact that they must make regular payments.
+My parents made it clear to me that if they ended up making the car payments, I would no longer have the car to drive.

 - Be clear about interest.
 This is very important in terms of credit cards.
 Show them interest charges on credit card bills.
 I have saved some of my old credit card bills — from the days when I was somewhat careless of carrying balances — to show my son when he’s older.
 Point out that interest doesn’t provide any return value.
 All it does is make someone else rich.
-Point out that credit cards represent someone else’s money, and that balances should be paid off every month.
+Point out that credit cards represent someone else’s money, and that this is why they should pay off their balances every month.
 Even if you don’t get your child a credit card, this is still an important lesson to teach.
 Who knows what he or she will do later on.